MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

 ## Build a scene using the Scene studio

-Microsoft has a Scene studio that allows you to build scenes.
+Microsoft Scene studio allows you to build scenes.
 It's available on [Scenes Editor - Teams Developer Portal](https://dev.teams.microsoft.com/scenes).
 This document refers to Scene studio in the Teams Developer Portal.
 A scene in the context of the Scene studio contains the following elements:

 * Seats reserved for meeting organizer and meeting presenters.
 The presenter doesn't refer to the user who is actively sharing.
 For more information, see [meeting role](https://support.microsoft.com/office/roles-in-a-teams-meeting-c16fa7d0-1666-4dde-8686-0a0bfe16e019).